Rensumaho/promt-template-manager/README.md

 1. **Select Files**: Click the 📁 button next to variable inputs to open file selection dialog
 2. **File Reference**: Selected files are automatically referenced as `@filename` in the variable
 3. **Set Defaults**: Use the 📌 button to save current values as defaults

+### Export & Import

+1. **Export Prompts**:

+   - Click the 📤 "Export Prompts" button in the activity bar
+   - Select which prompts to export from the multi-selection dialog
+   - Choose save location for the JSON file
+   - Share the exported file with team members

+2. **Import Prompts**:
+   - Click the 📥 "Import Prompts" button in the activity bar
+   - Select a JSON file containing prompt data
+   - Prompts are instantly added and UI refreshes automatically
+   - Duplicate prompts are automatically skipped with notification

+### Advanced Features

+- **Export/Import**: Share prompt collections with team members
+- **Statistics**: View usage statistics and storage information
+- **Search**: Use the search functionality to quickly find specific prompts

 ## Installation